 You must inform me of an illness or other debilitating condition prior to the due date of the written assignments or immediately in the case of a seminar presentation.
 If you miss your seminar presentation due to such a documented illness, I may be able to reschedule your seminar on the last day of class or later in December.
-If there are too many students in the class (beyond the cap), we will hold an additional seminar on December 9th and the PhD students' exam will be moved to Friday December at 1 pm.
+If there are too many students in the class (beyond the cap), we will hold an additional seminar on December 8th.
 It is imperative that you phone me or see me during office hours for additional information.